There is more to selling on eBay than paying “Basic fees.”

 The fees you pay on an item that sells is dependent on the item’s final price.
 The sellers fee that follows the sale of the item is the “final value fee.”
 The fee is a calculation dependent on the category your listing appears.

-The percentage of the valuation fee is 3.5% of the item (this applies to guitars and basses).
-The greatest amount of the final value fee is $350 in this category.
-All other categories will result in a 10% final value fee up to $750.00.
+The percentage of the valuation fee is 10% of the item (this applies to most categories).
+The greatest amount of the final value fee is $750.
+Categories can result in a 10% final value fee up to $750.00.
 Top Rated Plus Listings have a final value fee of ten percent as well.
 However, sellers that are “below standard” are charged an additional 4%.
 Learn more @ EBAY FINAL VALUE FEES.

 Another eBay fee scenario: